 The wood comes with good dimensional stability and splits when nailed.
 It takes and holds paint, enamel, and stain well.
 Tulipwood is always available and affordable, and that makes it ideal for beginners.
 Do not kind the burls and swirls in the grain since they are not defects.
 It comes with limited purplish-blue mineral color.

 Tulipwood belongs to the hardwood family and is durable.
 The texture is quite impressive.
 The tree has a height of 37m and a diameter of 2m or more.
 The timber is wide, soft, and light in weight and 510 kg/m³ when dried.
 It holds hard enamel finishes excellently.
+It would be worth seeing How to carve Applewood.

 Which tools to use